weweb-assets/ww-input-file/AI.md

 Events:

 -   `change`: {value: fileArray} - Triggered when files are added or removed
+-   `initValueChange`: {value: fileArray} - Triggered when initial value changes
 -   `error`: {code: errorCode, data: errorData} - Triggered when file validation fails

 Actions:

 -   `clearFiles`: Clears all files from the component
+-   `startUploading`: Starts the upload process for all files
+-   `updateProgress`: Updates the progress of a specific file's upload
+-   `updateUploadStatus`: Updates the upload status of a specific file

 Variables: